-- that all staff members have completed first aid and anaphylaxis management training and will update their qualifications at least every 3 years - that the policy is provided to a parent or guardian of each child diagnosed at risk of anaphylaxis at the Centre - that all staff whether or not they have a child diagnosed at risk of anaphylaxis undertakes training in the administration of the adrenaline auto-injection device and cardio- pulmonary resuscitation every 12 months. - ask all parents/guardians as part of the enrolment procedure, prior to their child's attendance, whether the child has allergies and document this information on the child's enrolment record.
-If the child has severe allergies, ask the parents/guardians to provide a medical management action plan signed by a Registered Medical Practitioner.
+- that all staff members have completed first aid and anaphylaxis management training and will update their qualifications at least every 3 years - that the policy is provided to a parent or guardian of each child diagnosed at risk of anaphylaxis at the Centre - that all staff whether or not they have a child diagnosed at risk of anaphylaxis undertakes training in the administration of the adrenaline auto-injection device and cardio- pulmonary resuscitation every 12 months. - that a spare adrenaline auto-injection device is always kept at the centre and is regularly checked for expiry dates - ask all parents/guardians as part of the enrolment procedure, prior to their child's attendance, whether the child has allergies and document this information on the child's enrolment record.
+If the child has severe allergies, ensure the parents/guardians provide a medical management action plan signed by a Registered Medical Practitioner. - Parents are informed that a child diagnosed with anaphylaxis will be unable to commence until a signed Action Plan from a medical practitioner is submitted to the Centre. - Parents will be made aware that the childcare area is a shared space and is often utilised for children's party on the weekends.